cosmicjs/angular-company-website/README.md

 * `Pages` module is a lazy loaded module that contain the components to show the content pulled from the CMS.
 It's essentially the body of the website.

+* `Shared` module contains elements that can be reused on any other module.
+It holds a pipe to allow HTML content pulled from the CMS to bypass sanitization.

 ### Route management

 The `Pages` module will sit at the root path: virtually, any URL could be a `page` requested to the CMS.
 If there is no `page` specified (e.g., when the user hits the root URL), then the `homepage guard` will get the default page from the `presets`.
 If the URL specified doesn't match any known `page` on the CMS, the `http-error interceptor` will intercept the 404 error and redirect accordingly.